Are you looking for the best fish finder for bass?

 The multisection unit weighs 8.74 pounds (ca. 4 kg) and takes a substantial amount of space with its 12.6 x 9.06 × 9.84-inch footprint.

-The only caveat with this unit is reported to slow response time with Lowrance customer service.
+The only caveat with this unit is the reported slow response time with Lowrance customer service.

 8. Deeper PRO+ Smart Sonar Castable and Portable WiFi Fish Finder with Gps for Kayaks and Boats